Thuquynh31/ecommerce-recommendation-system/README.md

 ---

-## Hướng phát triển
+## Future Improvements

-* Sử dụng dữ liệu tương tác người dùng thực tế
+* Use real user interaction data
-* Cải thiện độ chính xác của hệ thống đề xuất
+* Improve recommendation accuracy
-* Xây dựng giao diện web cho hệ thống
+* Build a web interface for the system